akingdom/akingdom/README.md

 ### Footnotes

-My GitHub avatar graphic: Quantum Computing with an artistic twist.
+My GitHub graphic: Quantum Computing with an artistic twist.